eichinflo/bci_proseminar/README.md

-Optimizing# Proseminar "Doing by Thinking"
+# Proseminar "Doing by Thinking"
 All the material used in paper + presentation "Preprocessing and Classification of ERD/ERS Signals".

 Presentation will be held in July at Albert Ludwigs University Freiburg.